-Mireille Loup is a photographer, filmmaker and writer.
+Mireille Loup is a visual artist.

 Born in Switzerland, she lives and works in Arles, France.

 Her work has been shown in galleries in France and abroad since 1991, and her books started being published in 1999 by Filigranes Editions, Où sont les enfants? and Images Plurielles.
 The following galleries, listed in a chronological and non-exhaustive order, have accompanied her artistic approach, Chez Valentin (Paris), Les Filles du Calvaire (Paris), Magda Danysz (Paris-Shanghai), Rutger Brandt (Amsterdam), Dear Gallery (Porto), Pobeda Gallery (Moscow).

 Photographer, audiovisual director, author of short stories and novels, designer of visual and sound system installations, photographic set and texts, Internet fictions, iPad applications, 3D virtual reality, designer, Mireille Loup’s art deals with discursive and aesthetic forms that establish transversal communication.